Last reviewed 28 January 2025

 Guidance for local authorities published by Visit Scotland (includes information on which local authorities are discussing implementation)

-Proposed (new) – 5% net room rate (year round applicable to whole Council area – max 7 consecutive nights)
+From 24 July 2026 – 5% net room rate (year round applicable to whole Council area – max 5 consecutive nights)

-It is proposed that accommodation providers will be permitted to retain 1.5%-2.5% of the levy they collect, depending on the size of the business, in recognition of the collection administration cost.
+Summary of the spending plans for the tax revenue can be seen here.
+Accommodation providers will be permitted to retain 2% of the levy they collect, in recognition of the collection administration cost.

-Once introduced, the Visitor Levy scheme will be reviewed by the City Council every 3 years and it is proposed any significant changes to the scheme (such as increasing the percentage rate, extending the area applicable) will be conditional on an 18 month implementation period (in effect 2 years due to consultation period required beforehand).
+Once introduced, the Visitor Levy scheme will be reviewed by the City Council every 3 years and any significant changes to the scheme (such as increasing the percentage rate) will be conditional on an 18-month implementation period.
 Other changes (such as reducing the percentage rate, adding an exemption) will not require an 18 month notice period only the requirement to consult.
 Therefore, these changes could be implemented within 6 months.

-Presentation from Edinburgh City Council at ETOA event in Edinburgh on 20 September 2024.
+Presentation from Edinburgh City Council at ETOA event in Edinburgh on 20 September 2024 (based on Draft Scheme – max number of nights is different)

 Proposed – 5% net room rate (year round applicable to whole Council area)